golang/tools/gopls/doc/features/transformation.md

 adding new ones for undefined symbols, and sorting them into the conventional order.

-The addition of new imports is based on heuristics that depends on your workspace and the contents of your GOMODCACHE directory; it may sometimes make surprising choices.
+The addition of new imports is based on heuristics that depend on your workspace and the contents of your GOMODCACHE directory; they may sometimes make surprising choices.

 Many editors automatically organize imports and format the code before